-If your Flex Cup doesn’t feel right, reach out to our customer support team (text or call (800) 931-0882, email email@example.com, or get in touch via the chat button on our homepage).
+If your Flex Cup doesn’t feel right, reach out to our customer support team text (800) 931-0882, email email@example.com, or get in touch via the chat button on our homepage).
 We’ll help you find a custom fit, whether that means trying a different fold, insertion position, or sending you a different cup size free of charge.
 There’s a learning curve to any new period product—but we’re here to empower you in becoming an expert cup user!

 Period innovation is our #1 priority